-When I was in my late 20s I got my first house; thereafter, I purchased my first Ferrari.
+When I was in my late 20s, I got my first house; thereafter, I purchased my first Ferrari.
 The 1988 Ferrari 328 GTS.
-It was my dream car; and, one of the major accomplishments in my life; sure, buying my first house was a big deal, but I thought of that as more as something like buying shoes, clothes, groceries, and so on — necessities in life — you know, practical stuff that isn’t a toy.
+It was my dream car; and, one of the major accomplishments in my life; of course, buying my first house was a big deal, but I thought of that as more as something like buying shoes, clothes, groceries, and so on — necessities in life — you know, practical stuff that isn’t a toy.

 By the way, the Ferraris you see on the road that have the SF shields on the front side panels of the cars stand for Scuderia Ferrari — Team Ferrari.
 If Enzo was alive today, he would not have let those cars have those shields — the SF shields were reserved for his race-cars — today, the executives at Ferrari use those shields as a marketing option, which costs about $20,000 to have on the car when you order a car.

 In the 1960s, his son, Dino, entered the business of Ferrari, and he changed things up — unlike his father, Enzo, Dino didn’t believe in the “horses pulling the cart.”